-Congratulations, you’ve landed an interview!
-You may be excited or nervous (or both) about the prospect of a new job.
-Interviews can be nerve-wracking and it’s always a good idea to prepare your answers to common questions ahead of time.
-But did you know you should also be preparing some questions for your interviewer?
-Most interviewers expect and encourage questions.
-It’s the best way to find out if the job will be a good fit for you.
+You may be excited or nervous (or both), interviews can be nerve-wracking and it’s always a good idea to prepare your answers to common questions ahead of time.
+You should also be preparing some questions for your interviewer.
+Most interviewers expect and encourage questions, this is the best way to find out if the job will be a good fit for you.

 Here are a few ways to assess your potential employer:

 Research the campground.
-Make sure to visit KOA.com to explore the campground before your interview.
-From there you can look through pictures, activities, and camper ratings, all of which give you a greater insight into what type of place you would be working.
+Make sure to visit KOA.com and explore the campground before your interview.
+There, you can look through pictures, activities, and camper ratings, these give you a greater insight into the campground you are applying for.
 For example, if you thrive on being busy all the time you may get bored working at a small, quiet campground.

 Ask what a typical day will be like and what to expect with training.
-While most campground jobs will vary greatly day-to-day, they should still be able to give you a rundown of the job’s primary duties.
-They should also be able to give you a good idea of their training process.
-You should be able to expect a certain amount of training when starting a new job.
+While most campground jobs will vary greatly day-to-day, they should give you an overview of the job's primary duties.
+They should also be able to give you a good idea of their training process, as you will be expected to complete a certain amount of training when starting a new job.